Graviton mass and cosmological constant: a toy model: Comments

 \section{Comments}

-In this work I used a simple model where the graviton mass (as well as the cosmological constant) are obtained through dimensionless (renormalizable) couplings of a scalar field, $\phi$ with the graviton field.
-I obtained the effective action for $\phi$ and showed the limits of its applicability so that quantum gravity effects do not take over.
-One cannot obtain symmetry breaking from massless graviton to massive graviton, as is expected, but it is possible to generate a metastable vacuum with a massive graviton that decays to flat space-time with a massless graviton.
+In this work I used a simple model where the graviton mass (as well as the cosmological constant) are obtained through the couplings of a scalar field, $\phi$ with the graviton field.
+I obtained the effective potential for $\phi$ and examined its stability with respect to the variations of the parameters of the model and in relation with the Higuchi bound for stability of a massive graviton in de~Sitter space-time; for most cases of the parameters the inverse Higuchi bound derived in \cite{metaxas} is favored.
+An interesting case, for particular values of the parameters, was also found, with a metastable vacuum for a non-zero value of $\phi$ that corresponds to a massive graviton in de~Sitter space-time that can decay to a massless graviton in flat space-time.

-As far as extensions of this model are concerned it is possible to add a small cosmological term to the tree level action and consider corrections similarly to the work of \cite{vilenkin1}, similar conclusions will hold provided the corrections are within the limits of the approximations.

-It would also be interesting to see if the conditions for an inflationary model can be satisfied for some values of the parameters; it is obvious that the limits of the approximation break down when chaotic inflationary models are considered, it is possible, however, to modify the present model using two different scalar fields, similarly to a hybrid model, and check the parameter space of the full effective action.
+As far as extensions of this model are concerned, it would be possible to add a small cosmological term to the tree level action and consider corrections similarly to the work of \cite{vilenkin1}; similar conclusions are expected provided the corrections are within the limits of the approximations.
+It would also be interesting to see if the conditions for an inflationary model can be satisfied for some values of the parameters, or after modifying the present model using two different scalar fields, similarly to a hybrid model, and to check the parameter space of the full effective action.